-Help us reach this goal and donate today, knowing every dollar you contribute is matched!
-If you would like more information, please contact Jennifer Dorton at email@example.com.
+Help us reach our $15,000 goal and donate today, knowing every dollar you contribute is tax deductible and will be used to support a student.
+If you would like more information, please contact Jennifer Dorton at firstname.lastname@example.org.

 Thank you to our sponsors (learn more here)!

 Warming ocean waters have been observed globally.
 How do warming waters affect marine fish, corals, and critical fish habitat in Florida?
 This Giving Tuesday (December 3) consider donating to help SECOORA and the FACT Network answer this question.

 SECOORA and the FACT Network are partnering to sponsor a graduate student to examine how temperature affects fish movement patterns in south Florida marine ecosystems.
 Our goal is to raise $15,000 and we are 36% of the way there.

 Help us reach our goal and give the gift of a student scholarship

 Giving Tuesday is the perfect way to support causes that are important to you, please donate today.
 All donations are tax deductible.

 In South Florida, scientists are using acoustic telemetry to track the movements of important marine species such as sea turtles, tarpon, permit, sawfish, cobia, and nurse sharks.
 Tracking is conducted by implanting or attaching acoustic tags to the animal and then stationary underwater devices called receivers record information from the acoustic tag when the animal swims within range of the receiver.
 These receivers are found in coastal waters throughout South Florida from Biscayne Bay down to the Florida Keys and into the Everglades.